timokm/awsome-tinyqv/software/READM.md

 ```

 After the fpga tinyQV core was flashed. it's needed to start it.
-The floowing will setup the pico to "feed" the FPGA with the CLK signal
+The following will setup the pico "feed" the FPGA with a CLK signal
 ```
 >>> execfile ("run_tinyqv.py")
 >>>